-Predicted chromosome fragments were generated for fragmented falcon and pigeon wholegenome sequences using RACA (Kim et al. 2013).
+PCFs were generated for fragmented falcon and pigeon whole-genome sequences using RACA (Kim et al. 2013).
 For falcon, the zebra finch chromosome assembly was used as reference (divergence 60 MYA) and the chicken genome as outgroup (divergence 89 MYA).
 We generated a total of 113 PCFs with N50 of 27.44 Mb (Table 1).
-For pigeon (≥69 MY divergence from both the chicken and zebra finch), chicken was used as reference and zebra finch as outgroup because: a) fewer pigeon scaffolds were split in this configuration (Supplemental Table S1) and b) due to the high similarity of pigeon and chicken karyotypes (Derjusheva et al. 2004).
+For pigeon (≥69 Myr divergence from both the chicken and zebra finch), chicken was used as reference and zebra finch as outgroup because (1) fewer pigeon scaffolds were split in this configuration (Supplemental Table S1) and (2) the high similarity of pigeon and chicken karyotypes (Derjusheva et al. 2004).
 This resulted in 150 pigeon PCFs with N50 of 34.54 Mb (Table 1).
-These initial PCF sets contained 72 (15.06%) and 78 (13.64%) scaffolds, for falcon and pigeon respectively, that were split by RACA due to insufficient read and/or comparative evidence to support their structures.
+These initial PCF sets contained 72 (15.06%) and 78 (13.64%) scaffolds for falcon and pigeon, respectively, that were split by RACA due to insufficient read and/or comparative evidence to support their structures.